open-telemetry/semantic-conventions/docs/database/database-spans.md

 | [`db.query.parameter.<key>`](/docs/attributes-registry/db.md) | string | The query parameters used in `db.query.text`, with `<key>` being the parameter name, and the attribute value being the parameter value.
 [12] | `someval`; `55` | `Opt-In` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

 **[1]:** If the collection name is parsed from the query, it SHOULD match the value provided in the query and may be qualified with the schema and database name.
+It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 **[2]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.collection.name`, then it SHOULD be the first collection name found in the query.

 **[3]:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
 Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.
+It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

+**[4]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

-**[4]:** If readily available.
+**[5]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.

-**[5]:** The `error.type` SHOULD match the error code returned by the database or the client library, the canonical name of exception that occurred, or another low-cardinality error identifier.
+**[6]:** The `error.type` SHOULD match the error code returned by the database or the client library, the canonical name of exception that occurred, or another low-cardinality error identifier.
 Instrumentations SHOULD document the list of errors they report.

-**[6]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[7]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[7]:** If using a port other than the default port for this DBMS and if `server.address` is set.

 **[8]:** Even though parameterized query text can potentially have sensitive data, by using a parameterized query the user is giving a strong signal that any sensitive data will be passed as parameter values, and the benefit to observability of capturing the static part of the query text by default outweighs the risk.